rcliao/sports-360/DEMO.md

-Hi, this is Eric working alone on the project.
-So this is a single person team.
+Hi, this is Eric.
+Well, I'm the only one in the team, so that is the introduction of the team!
+Yay!

-The project is called Sports 360 trying to capture the priceless moments from sports events.
+The problem I'm trying to solve is to capture and share the priceless moment from sport events.

 This comes from my prior experience going to a couple stadiums like Dodger Stadium or Stable Center for sports events.